fsamuel6/logExpedition/README.md

    3. Go to Settings > Developer options > Enable "USB debugging".
       - If you can not go to developer options: Go to Setttings > About phone > Software information > Press "Build number" 7 times.
 Now developer options will be activated.
 4. If you want to check the connection, run the command "adb devices" on your PC
+5. In terminal, install geocoder:
+   - pip install geocoder
-5. Run main.py from terminal with the command "python3 main.py" or run it from an editor
+7. Run main.py from terminal with the command "python3 main.py" or run it from an editor
    - The results will be saved in a folder called phoneLog in the same directory as the script.
 The result will be saved as .csv files, one for every time the script is executed.

 ## Contact Information ##